-Political strategists change their strategies over time to be effective in the current climate.
-This is because all of the factors that influence our behavior, including economic, social, and technological factors, are constantly evolving.
+Political strategists change their strategies to be effective in the current climate.
+This is because all the factors that influence our behavior, including economic, social, and technological factors, constantly evolve.

 Political parties are constantly changing their strategies.
-We see that parties need to keep the public engaged to succeed during elections.
+We see that parties must keep the public engaged to succeed during elections.

 First, they must attract more voters and members.
-Then, they have to present their policies clearly to know what they are planning.
+Then, they must present their policies clearly to know what they are planning.

 Political parties change strategies based on what the current president is doing.
 If a popular president is in office, getting reelected and maintaining momentum is easy.
 In other words, political parties try to emulate success rather than failure.

-A political party can go through four different stages of existence: a) it develops an ideology, b) gains public support for its policies, c) the party wins elections, and d) after winning elections, the party changes strategies.
+A political party can undergo four stages: a) it develops an ideology, b) it gains public support for its policies, c) the party wins elections, and d) after winning elections, it changes strategies.

 When a political party has power, it works hard to get reelected.
 However, if the opposing party wins an election or gains control of one or more legislative bodies, the losing party may adapt its strategies.

 Parties must find the unique strategy they feel is best for winning the election in any political campaign.

 Political parties change strategies all the time.
 For example, if they are unsatisfied with their leader’s performance in an election, they might replace them before the next.